-What is the Assistive Technology?
+What is Assistive Technology?

-Assistive Technology (AT), provides helpful information and support about how you can make use of technology and adapt it to your study needs.
+Assistive Technology (AT) provides helpful information and support about how you can make use of technology and adapt it to your study needs.
 Assistive Technology is defined as "any use of technology that helps you perform a task more easily".

-Assistive Technology is a broad field, ranging from the use of very simple technology - for example, your mobile phone or e-mail - to very complex technology, such as use of voice recognition software or technology that will read aloud information from your computer screen.
+Assistive Technology is a broad field, ranging from the use of simple technology - for example, your mobile phone or e-mail - to complex technology, such as use of voice recognition software or technology that will read aloud information from your computer screen.

 Below is a list of Assistive Technologies available to Trinity students:

 How can I get help with Assistive Technology at Trinity?

 If you feel you have specific requirements in your use of Assistive Technology you can ask your Disability Officer to make an appointment with our Assistive Technology officer, Andrew Costello, to ensure that the technology matches your study needs and environment.